 8:00 a.m. – 5:00 p.m., Monday – Friday

 241 Glenbrook Road, Unit 4175, Storrs

 titleix.uconn.edu and equity.uconn.edu

 - Investigates University policy violations when the accused individual is a UConn employee

 - Students and employees who violate University policies and conduct codes may be subject to discipline up to and including expulsion and/or termination

-- OIE’s Associate Vice President and Title IX Coordinator, Letissa Reid, is responsible for ensuring that all reports are addressed by UConn.
+- OIE’s Title IX Coordinator, Cameron Liston, is responsible for ensuring that all reports are addressed by UConn.